svc-bot-mds/terraform-provider-tdh/docs/resources/cluster.md

 - `region` (String) Region of data plane.
 Available values can be seen using datasource `tdh_regions`.
 - `storage_policy_name` (String) Name of the storage policy for the cluster.
 - `version` (String) Version of the cluster.
+#### Notes:
+- Changing this will result in cluster upgrade process.
+Use datasource `tdh_cluster_target_versions` to get next versions.
+- To specific extra options for cluster upgrade, please make use of ['upgrade' attribute](#nestedatt--upgrade).

 ### Optional